PaNOSC-ViNYL/McStasScript/README.md

 It is highly advised to run a check between the output of the generated file and the original to ensure the process was sucessful.

 ## Method overview
 Here is a quick overview of the available methods of the main classes in the project.
 Most have more options from keyword arguments that are explained in the manual, but also in python help.
 To get more information on for example the show_components method of the McStas_instr class, one can use the python help command help(instr.McStas_instr.show_components).
+Many methods take a reference to a component, that can either be a string with the component name or a component object, here written as Cref in type hint.

     instr
     └── McStas_instr(str instr_name) # Returns McStas instrument object on initialize
+        ├── show_parameters() # Prints list of parameters
+        ├── show_settings() # Prints current instrument settings
+        ├── show_variables() # Prints list of declare variables and user vars ├── show_components() # Prints list of components and their location ├── show_instrument() # Shows instrument drawing with current parameters ├── show_instr_file() # Prints the current instrument file
+        ├── show_diagram() # Show figure describing the instrument object
+        ├── set_parameters() # Sets instrument parameters as keyword arguments
-        ├── show_components(str category_name) # Show available components in given category
+        ├── available_components(str category_name) # Show available components in given category
-        ├── component_help(str component_name) # Prints component parameters for given component name
+        ├── component_help(Cref component_name) # Prints component parameters for given component name
         ├── add_component(str name, str component_name) # Adds component to instrument and returns object
+        ├── copy_component(str name, Cref original_name) # Copies a component to instrument and returns object
+        ├── remove_component(Cref name) # Removes component
+        ├── move_component(str name, Cref before / after, ) # Moves component to either before or after another ├── get_component(str name) # Gets component object
+        ├── get_last_component() # Gets last component object
         ├── add_parameter(str name) # Adds instrument parameter with name
-        ├── add_declare_var(str type, str name) # Adds declared variable with type and name ├── append_initialize(str string) # Appends a line to initialize (c syntax) ├── print_components() # Prints list of components and their location ├── write_full_instrument() # Writes instrument to disk with given name + ".instr" ├── settings(kwargs) Settings as keyword arguments.
+        ├── add_declare_var(str type, str name) # Adds declared variable with type and name ├── add_user_var(str type, str name) # Adds user var with type and name
+        ├── append_declare(str string) # Appends a line to declare section (c syntax)
+        ├── append_initialize(str string) # Appends a line to initialize (c syntax) ├── append_finally(str string) # Appends a line to finally (c syntax)
+        ├── write_full_instrument() # Writes instrument to disk with given name + ".instr"
+        ├── settings(kwargs) Settings as keyword arguments.
-        ├── backengine() # Runs simulation.
+        └── backengine() # Runs simulation.
-        ├── data # Data attribute, contains list of McStasData objects ├── interface() # Shows widget interface in jupyter notebook └── get_interface_data() # Returns data set from latest simulation performed in interface

     component # returned by add_component
     ├── set_AT(list at_list) # Sets component position (list of x,y,z positions in [m])